adrianzwz/TASA-Typeface-Collection/README.md

 ## About the authors

-**Local Remote** is a design studio based in Taiwan, aiming to create the future of brand experience through innovative, immersive, experiential, and multi-sensory storytelling across virtual & physical experience.
+**Local Remote** is a design studio based in Taiwan, working with brands at the forefront of change, through means of experimental, experiential, and multi-sensory storytelling across virtual & physical presence.
 [contact@localremote.co](mailto:contact@localremote.co) / <https://localremote.co/>

 **Weizhong Zhang** is an independent type & graphic designer based in Taiwan.